divySharma369/GOAL_BASED_LEARNING/README.md

 *   Integrating Continual Learning systems to allow the model to evolve its goal space over time without catastrophic forgetting.

 ## Summary
 An AI system that learns not just how to solve problems, but which problems are worth solving.
-This architecture provides the blueprint for a learning paradigm that moves from tool-like AI to autonomous, goal-oriented intelligence.
+This architecture provides the blueprint for a learning paradigm that moves from tool-like AI to autonomous, goal-oriented intelligence....